PRISM-PCI Conclave at Vapi: How Heart Care Has Evolved—and How India Is Now Helping Shape What Comes Next | Mint

-Cardiac care has undergone a notable transformation over the last five decades.
-From the first balloon angioplasty performed in 1977 to today’s image-guided, precision-driven interventions, the journey of heart care mirrors the evolution of medicine itself—moving steadily towards more targeted treatment for patients.
-In India, this evolution has been especially pronounced, as the country addresses one of the world’s highest burdens of cardiovascular disease while also emerging as a global hub for medical technology innovation.
+Cardiac care has undergone a profound transformation over the last five decades.
+From the first balloon angioplasty performed in 1977 to today’s image-guided, precision-driven interventions, the journey of heart care mirrors the evolution of medicine itself—moving steadily towards safer, more personalized treatment for patients.
+In India, this evolution has been especially significant, as the country grapples with one of the world’s highest burdens of cardiovascular disease while simultaneously emerging as a global hub for medical technology innovation.

 PRISM stands for Precision Revascularization using Innovation-Guided Strategy for management of Complex PCI.
-The concept reflects a changing reality in cardiac care: today’s patients often present with multi-vessel disease, heavy calcification, heart failure, or require intervention at a much younger age than in the past.
-Managing such complexity demands more than skill alone—it requires precise imaging, physiological assessment, advanced devices, and carefully-planned hybrid strategies.
+The concept reflects a new reality in cardiac care: today’s patients often present with multi-vessel disease, heavy calcification, heart failure, or require intervention at a much younger age than in the past.
+Managing such complexity demands more than skill alone—it requires precise imaging, physiological assessment, advanced devices, and well-planned hybrid strategies.

 International perspectives reinforced this view.
 Dr Samin Sharma, Director of Interventional Cardiology at the Mount Sinai Health System, New York, highlighted the importance of precision in modern practice.
 “The future of angioplasty lies in understanding the disease better—using imaging and physiology to guide decisions.
 This approach improves safety and consistency, especially as cases become more complex worldwide,” he said.

-Note: Note to readers: This article is part of Mint’s paid consumer connect Initiative.
-Mint assumes no editorial involvement or responsibility for errors, omissions, or content accuracy.